maikamp/FoodMart_UI_p2/README.md

 API repo: https://github.com/jalejr/FoodMartAPI_p2

-# The front use react app or html
+# The front end will use react app or html
-## Distribute to main three role
+## Distribute to main three roles
-### User:
+### As a User I must be able to:
-- User able to open main page
+- open main page
-- Also user can make a registration
+- register
-- User can login
+- login
-- And user also able to select some items and added to his wish list
+- create a list
+- view my list(s)
+- remove a list i own
+- search for items
+- add items to my list(s)
-- User can open his user list and can remove some items
+- remove items from my list(s)
 ### Employee
 - Employee also can open the main page and
 - Can register by using his Employee number